feathersjs/docs/guides/react.md

 };
 ```

-Now we can set up the Socket.io connection and the Feathers app:
+Now we can add this code to set up the Socket.io connection and the Feathers app:

 ```javascript
 // Establish a Socket.io connection